 Advertising and External Links.
 We do not permit advertising on our site; therefore we also do not permit students to post links to products or services, even if those products or services are free.

 External Groups and Associations – TPS expressly forbids external associations that state or imply any association or connection with TPS classes or groups, including the use of our name, logo(s), or other identifiers.
 We particularly forbid the use of Google Hangouts and similar platforms to create external groups related to our classes or internal groups.
 These external platforms are particularly dangerous for minors because they have no oversight and effectively no safety or security.
 TPS routinely receives reports of bullying, sexual harassment, sexual predation, harassment over political or social beliefs, cheating rings, identity theft, hacking, student cliques and “gangs”, slander, and other unsafe and unsavory behaviors in these external groups.
 Students often “hangout” in these groups during class and become inattentive in class.
 These groups are also a source of misinformation regarding conduct of classes and assignments.
-Furthermore, there is no valid or beneficial reason for these groups because TPS already offers a safer version of the collaborative social or academic benefits from the groups.
+Furthermore, there is no valid or beneficial reason for these groups because TPS already offers a more authentic and safer version of the collaborative social or academic benefits from the groups.

 Reporting Problems.
 We believe that mutual accountability reinforces individual restraint in promoting appropriate standards of behavior.
 Mutually agreeable standards of behavior are best achieved by all participants gently confronting and reporting problems when they see them.
 Anyone who finds the behavior of another to be upsetting or offensive should ask the “offender” to cease or modify the behavior.
 If a direct request proves ineffective in stopping the problem and preventing recurrence, then please report the matter to [email protected].
 When reporting a problem, please provide as much specific information as possible, including the day, time, user names of all participants and witnesses, precise words used, and other details regarding the nature of the offense.
 We investigate all reports that contain sufficient information, and take action on all reports we can substantiate.